fitchtech/azure-devops/README.md

 Azure Pipelines multistage YAML became generally available in April 2020.
 With this change in Azure build and release pipelines, now known as classic build and release pipelines, came a major shift in the design patterns for creating Azure Pipelines with YAML.
 Implementing YAML pipelines can be simple for smaller projects or when you have a single repository.
 However, when implementing pipeline YAML across multiple projects or repositories it can become extremely difficult to manage without a well thought out design strategy.

 Developing Azure Pipeline YAML can be very time consuming and costly without a good strategy.
 The motivation for this project and repository is to reduce the time and effort in implementing Azure Pipelines.
 By creating a centralized repository of pipeline templates that have been tried and tested functionality.
-With design patterns and anti-patterns that evolved from development of pipeline templates across multiple projects, teams, and environment through to production.
+With design patterns and anti-patterns that evolved from the development of pipeline templates across multiple projects, teams, and environments through to production.

 ### Strategic Design